 Cannabis legalization in Germany

-Current state of weed legalization in Germany
+Road to weed legalization in Germany

 Cannabis legalization has been a widely debated topic in Germany for several years.
 Germany has been relatively slow to adopt cannabis legalization compared to other countries, but it is finally starting to catch up.
 In 2017, the German government passed a law allowing for the use of medical marijuana, and since then, the industry has been growing at a rapid pace.
 Currently, patients with severe medical conditions such as multiple sclerosis, chronic pain, and epilepsy can access medical cannabis with a prescription from a doctor.